hauschkaured/transit-api/README.md

 Reworking the app to stay away from API use and migrate to agency-provided GTFS-RT feeds.
 Current cities planned to have support: Pittsburgh, San Antonio.
 Converted all GTFS static feed files to python files with associated classes and methods.
+Currently have basic functions such as "find route" working.

 v0.3.2 (April 25, 2024)
 - Changed name of project from transit-api to TransitFoamer.